oumsofiane1/la_programming/meetup02/README.md

 **Meetup02 Array-Based Lists**

+***This list of exercises is taken from the book Open Data Structure can be downloaded here: http://opendatastructures.org/ods-cpp.pdf***

 *Brodnik et al. seem to have been the first to describe the Rootish ArrayStack and prove a √n lower-bound like that in Section 2.6.2.
 They also present a different structure that uses a more sophisticated choice